websauna/websauna/docs/source/narrative/background/comparison.rst

 Comparison
 ==========

-Here is a comparison with Websauna and other popular Python frameworks.
+Here is a feature comparison of a few popular Python frameworks with Websauna.

 .. contents:: :local:

 Introduction
 ============

-Websauna does not want to offer only a pile of Python code for the developers to play with - it wants to offer enough tools and integrated approach to cover the full website lifecycle.
+Websauna does not want to only offer a pile of Python code for the developers to play with - it wants to offer enough tools and an integrated approach to cover the full website lifecycle.

 Websauna does things differently as it...

-* wants to offer a functional site out of the box
+* wants to provide a functional site out of the box

-* does not make too tight couping between the components, like CRUD and models
+* does not make a too tight coupling between the components, like CRUD and models

 * standardizes timed and asynchronous tasks

-* extends framework to cover basic devops like backups
+* extends the framework to cover basic devops like backups

-The modern web development is not simple having a script on the server which writes HTTP response on HTTP request read.
-The topics cover tasks like setting up servers, optimizing response times, balancing the load, handling operations securely.
-Websauna does not force its approaches upon the developers, but offers at least one solution to tackle each of the issues required for the full website life cycle management.
+Modern web development is not simply having a script on the server which sends HTTP responses to HTTP requests.
+The topic covers tasks like setting up servers, optimizing response times, balancing the load, handling operations securely.
+Websauna does not force its approaches upon the developer, but want to offer at least one solution, that conforms to the best practices in that field, aiming to a **minimum fuzz** full website life cycle management.

 Frameworks
 ==========